TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-qas/index.md

         printf("Quantum authentication failed!\n");
         printf("Access denied.
 Incident logged.\n");
     }
     return 0;
 }
 ```

-Since the constant is known `0x555` and the domain of the input is small (32-bit), we can just bruteforce it!
+Since the constant is known (`0x555`) and the domain of the input is small (32-bit),
+we can just bruteforce it!

-Valid solutions can be found by just changing the main function like so:
+Valid solutions can be found by changing the main function like so:

 ```c
 int main() {